carlso70/gocalendar/README.md

 ### Prerequisites
 Requires Go 1.5+ to be installed.
 This can usually be done through your package manager.
 See [official documentation](https://golang.org/doc/install) for more information.

-In order to use the commands, gocalendar will need to be given permission to manage your Google Calendar.

-At the moment gocalendar requires permission, a web link will show, at which there is a prompt for permission verification.
-After verification, a code appears that needs to be pasted back into the program.

-The program should continue seamlessly after permissions are set.

 ### Package Install
 If `$GOPATH` is set: